Sythens88/An-Easy-Sufe-Thesis-LaTeX-Template/README.md

 All the LaTeX files are in the 模板 file, which includes *.tex* file and *.bib* file.
 You can download it and use it.
 All the documents are written in the *.tex* file.

-Good luck for everyone's thesis!
+Good luck for everyone's thesis!(Especially mine hahaha!)